#FridayThoughts | 24/3

 Welcome back to another #FridayThoughts, the weekly blog segment I write summarising the past week on Social Media.
-You can check out my last two posts here and here where I covered topics such as my thoughts on ‘Messenger Day’ and International Women’s Day.

 With YouTube’s immense popularity across all ages there of course has to be some kind of regulation of content to prevent younger viewers stumbling across inappropriate content.
 That’s where ‘restricted mode’ comes in.
 YouTube created restricted mode to block out any content which may be deemed inappropriate for younger viewers.